Religion in New Zealand: Christianity

-Church Missionary Society printer/missionary, William Colenso's 1837 Māori New Testament was the first indigenous-language translation of the Bible published in the southern hemisphere.
-Demand for the Māori New Testament, and for the Prayer Book that followed, grew exponentially, as did Christian Māori leadership and public Christian services, with 33,000 Māori soon attending regularly.
+Church Missionary Society printer/missionary William Colenso's 1837 Māori New Testament became the first indigenous-language translation of the Bible published in the southern hemisphere.
+Demand for the Māori New Testament, and for the Prayer Book that followed, grew exponentially, as did Christian Māori leadership and public Christian services, with 33,000 Māori attending regularly.
 Literacy and understanding the Bible increased mana and social and economic benefits, decreased the practices of slavery and intertribal violence, and increased peace and respect for all people in Māori society, including women.

 Jean Baptiste Pompallier was the first Catholic bishop to come to New Zealand, arriving in 1838.
 With a number of Marist Brothers, Pompallier organised the Catholic Church throughout the country.

 Although in England the Anglican Church was an established state church, by the middle of the 19th century even the Anglicans themselves sometimes doubted this arrangement, while the other major denominations of the new colony (Presbyterians, Methodist and Catholics, for example) obviously preferred that the local situation allowed for all their groups.
 George Augustus Selwyn became the first Anglican Bishop of New Zealand in 1841.
 In 1892 the New Zealand Church Missionary Society (NZCMS) formed in a Nelson church hall and the first New Zealand missionaries were sent overseas soon after.